wmjae/babylon/x/finality/README.md

 Note that the value of `missed_blocks_counter` in the `FinalityProviderSigningInfo` is the same as the summed value of the corresponding missed block bitmap.
 This is to avoid unnecessary bitmap reads.
-Also note that the judgement of whether a finality signature is `missed` or not is irreversible.
+Also note that the judgment of whether a finality signature is `missed` or not is irreversible.

 The two maps will be updated upon `BeginBlock` which will be described in a